Overcoming Prior Misspecification in Online Learning to Rank

 \subsection{Linear Contextual LTR}

 In this setting, we assume that the reward generated for each item is governed by a linear function.
-This setting is relevant to applications where the feedback ($\att$) is not binary (not Bernoulli clicks) but a real number such as the amount of time the user spent on a page or their level of satisfaction with the page, etc. We continue to assume a cascade user model in the sense that the user scans down the list and either generates no reward on any item in the list or generates a reward for one item and then abandons the list.
-The reward at round $t$ for action $\act$ is the sum of item level rewards $\rew(\att_{\act,t})=\sum_{k=1}^\listlen \att_{\act(k),t}$, so we also have $\mrew_{\act,t} = \sum_{k=1}^\listlen \mrew_{\act(k),t}$.
-Note that this reward is the same as the reward in the case of the cascade model if $\att$ is binary since the right-hand side of \cref{eq:Cascade-Model} is 0 when no item in the list is clicked and 1 when there is a click.
-Note that in the cascade model we can have at most one click.
+This setting is relevant to applications where the feedback ($\att$) is not binary (not Bernoulli clicks) but a real number such as the amount of time the user spent on a page or their level of satisfaction with the page, etc. We continue to assume a cascade user model in the sense that the user scans down the list and either generates no reward on any item in the list or generates independent rewards for some items and then abandons the list at one item.